wwu-pi/tutorials/general/git.markdown

 ### Tools

 Beginners greatly benefit from using a command line interface.
-For day-to-day operations many users employ interfaces such as:
+For day-to-day operations users employ various interfaces such as:

 * [Git](http://git-scm.com/)
 * [GitHub for Windows](http://windows.github.com/)